waypointnda/waypoint/nda.md

 ## Right to Assign

 Either party may assign this agreement as a whole, without the other party's consent, in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets.

-# Clarifications

-## No Obligation to Disclose

-No terms of this agreement obligate _Disclosing Party_ to disclose any _Confidential Information_.

-## No Obligation to Do Business

-No terms of this agreement obligate either party to enter into any business relationship or agreement, related to the _Purpose_ or otherwise.

-## No License

-No terms of this agreement grant any license for any patent, trademark, copyright, or other intellectual property.

-## No Warranty

-_Disclosing Party_ makes no warranty that _Confidential Information_ will be complete or accurate.

-# Defend Trade Secrets Act Notice

-If this agreement is governed by United States law:

-- An individual shall not be held criminally or civilly liable under any Federal or State trade secret law for the disclosure of a trade secret that:

-  - is made:

-    - in confidence to a Federal, State, or local government official, either directly or indirectly, or to an attorney; and

-    - solely for the purpose of reporting or investigating a suspected violation of law; or

-  - is made in a complaint or other document filed in a lawsuit or other proceeding, if such filing is made under seal.

-- An individual who files a lawsuit for retaliation by an employer for reporting a suspected violation of law may disclose the trade secret to the attorney of the individual and use the trade secret information in the court proceeding, if the individual:

-  - files any document containing the trade secret under seal; and

-  - does not disclose the trade secret, except pursuant to court order.

-# Term

-## Expiration

-This agreement will terminate automatically after the stated term, or if none is stated, after one year.

-## Termination by Notice

-Either party may terminate this agreement early by thirty calendar days' prior written notice to the other party.

-## Survival

-Obligations under [Confidentiality Obligations](#confidentiality-obligations) for _Confidential Information_ disclosed during the term survive the term of this agreement as follows:

-- Obligations for _Confidential Information_ that _Receiving Party_ knew or reasonably should have known constituted a trade secret survive as long as the _Confidential Information_ remains a trade secret.

-- Obligations for other _Confidential Information_ survive for five calendar years from the date of termination.

 # General Contract Terms